lerna-lite/lerna-lite/packages/version/README.md

 ### `--sync-workspace-lock`

-This flag will run `npm install --package-lock-only` or equivalent depending on the package manager defined in `npmClient` (npm, pnpm or yarn).
-This technique should be more future proof compare and better than having Lerna-Lite taking care of updating the lock file directly which can be hard, this flag is one of two solutions to update the lock file.
+This flag will run `npm install --package-lock-only` or equivalent depending on the package manager defined in `npmClient` (npm, pnpm or yarn) in your `lerna.json` and also include the lock file as a git change once processed.
+This technique should be more future proof and safer than having Lerna-Lite taking care of updating the lock file directly which is not always ideal and is different for each client, this flag is one of two solutions (probably the best option) to update the lock file.
 It might not be the best solution for your use case, see notes below, just give it a try.

 > `npm` users: we recommend having npm verion >=8.5.0 installed with npm workspaces, so that we can run `npm install --package-lock-only` instead of `npm shrinkwrap` with < 8.5.0 that have a drawback of file renaming.
 This might become an actual minimal requirement in a future release to be >= 8.5.0.